C0F33/holbertonschool-simple_shell/README.md

 ## Description

-This projects is our implementation of a simple Linux shell which is the final projects of our first trimester in Holberton, San Juan, P.R.
-It runs already existing commands such as: ls, mkdir, pwd, etc.
+This projects is our implementation of a simple shell which is the final projects of our first trimester in Holberton, San Juan, P.R.

+A simple shell is a text-based interface for interacting with an operating system.
+Users input commands at a prompt, which are then parsed and executed by the shell.
+It supports features like command execution, I/O redirection, piping, variables, and scripting.
+It's a lightweight tool for efficiently managing system resources and executing tasks without a graphical interface.
+Ours only handles command execution.

 ## Complilation